FBakkensen/bctddflow/.aiwork/implementationplan.md

 2. All script invocation calls (`& .\path\to\script.ps1` or `.\script.ps1`)
 3. All relative path references to other scripts
 4. Configuration file path references
-Create a detailed dependency map showing which scripts call which other scripts and document all path references that will need updating.
+Create a detailed dependency map in markdown file called `script-dependencies.md` in the folder `.aiwork` showing which scripts call which other scripts and document all path references that will need updating.
 ```
 **Verification:**
 - Document shows complete dependency map